Sawant, Morales push ahead on Seattle ‘Amazon Tax’ as King County option stalls in Olympia

 In a statement, a spokeswoman for the Seattle Metropolitan Chamber of Commerce said the group “has long believed that addressing our affordable housing and homelessness challenges requires a regional approach.”

-“We support the hard work legislators and stakeholders are doing in Olympia right now, and strongly urge policymakers to approve a predictable way for King County to raise new revenue while demanding accountability and results,” Alicia Teel, vice president of marketing and communications, said.
+“We support the hard work legislators and stakeholders are doing in Olympia right now, and strongly urge policymakers to approve a predictable way for King County to raise new revenue while demanding accountability and results,” said the spokeswoman, Alicia Teel.

 The Seattle legislation shared Wednesday by Sawant and Morales would impose a tax on corporations with at least $7 million in annual payroll.
 The payroll tax would cover about 825 companies, or about 3% of all Seattle businesses, the council members said.